1AL1-DATA/letter-valence-research/README.md

 Test @ https://letter-valence-research-git-main-name-a0b0.vercel.app/

 **It tends to missclassify on one sentence strings.
-Try an actual article snippet for optimal results**
+Try an actual article snippet for more optimal results.**

 ## Can the letters of a word predict its sentiment?